Asset context panel

 Why it matters

-A remote file inclusion alert (ATT&CK T1190) hits a web server.
-The tab shows CVE-2023-28432 on the same application version with high unified risk → isolate host, patch urgently, and document exploit alignment.
+A remote file inclusion alert (ATT&CK T1190) targets a web server.
+The vulnerabilities tab shows CVE-2023-28432 on the same application version with a high unified risk score.
+The recommended action is to isolate the host, patch urgently, and document exploit alignment in the case.

 The security controls tab visualizes which detection and protection technologies are actively securing the asset — a clear view of telemetry posture (how the asset was discovered and which controls observe/protect it).